daehk-api/daehk-api.github.io/source/index.html.md

 }
 ```

-Upon success, Websocket client should receive a response below:
+Once the Websocket connection is established, Websocket client could send following request to subscribe a topic:

+> Sub respose:

 ```json
 {